Parshall flume: Montana flume

 The Montana flume omits the throat and discharge sections of the Parshall.
-By omitting these sections, the flume is shortened by more than half, while retaining the free-flow characteristics of the same-size Parshall.
+By omitting these sections, the flume is shortened by more than half while retaining the free-flow characteristics of the same-size Parshall.
 With the deletion of the throat and discharge section, the Montana flume has little resistance to submersion and, like the H flume, should be used where free-spilling discharge is present under all flow conditions.
 The Montana flume is described in US Bureau of Reclamation's Water Measurement Manual and two technical standards MT199127AG and MT199128AG by Montana State University (note that Montana State University has currently withdrawn both standards for updating/review).

-Short Section (USGS Portable) Parshall flume
+Short-section (USGS portable) Parshall flume

-The short-section Parshall (sometimes referred to as a USGS or Portable Parshall) omits the discharge section of the flume.
+The short-section Parshall (sometimes referred to as a USGS or portable Parshall) omits the discharge section of the flume.
 Originally designed by Troxell and Taylor in 1931 and published under "Venturi Flume" as a memorandum from the office of the Ground Water Branch, USGS, the design was again brought to the attention of potential users in Taylors' paper "Portable Venturi Flume for Measuring Small Flows in 1954.
 This modification - supplied by the USGS Hydrologic Instrumentation Facility - is available in two sizes: the original 3" and the recently added 6".

 Kilpatrick notes that the discharge for this modification of the Parshall flume is slightly greater than for a standard Parshall flume of the same size.
 This has been attributed to potential manufacturing tolerance variations rather than the actual operation of the flume itself and users are cautioned to verify the flume's dimensions before proceeding with data collection.
-As with any Parshall flume, flumes varying from the standard dimensions flumes should be individual rated.
+As with any Parshall flume, flumes varying from the standard dimensions flumes should be individually rated.

-When used for stream gauging, aluminum is the typical material of construction - primarily due to its light weight.